-The Internet brought us email, instant messaging, and online searching.
+The internet brought us email, instant messaging, and online searching.
 We can find information and exchange it at lightning-speed compared to 20 years ago.
-With a smartphone, you can connect to the Web as you travel, at all times of day.
-People have worried that the Net is rewiring our brains, destroying our capacity to focus, stealing our memories, and generally dumbing us down.
-There’s little evidence of it, so far, and some that spending time on the Internet enhances our cognitive abilities.
+With a smartphone, you can connect as you travel, at all times of day.
+People have worried that the internet is rewiring our brains, destroying our capacity to focus, stealing our memories, and generally dumbing us down.
+There’s little evidence of it, so far, and some that spending time on the internet enhances our cognitive abilities.

 Technological change tends to produce these worries, neuroscientist writer Christian Jarrett notes in “Great Myths of the Brain.”
 In 1566, a Swiss scientist named Conrad Gessner fretted that the printing press would cause confusing information overload.
 The appearance of radio and then TV led to public concern about distraction and lost conversation.
 All change creates the possibility of anxiety, psychologists tell us.

 Clearly, the arrival of personal electronic devices and sprawling Wi-Fi has created temptation to browse and multitask.
 People aren’t as good as multitasking as they often think they are, and when you’re being ignored by someone playing with his phone rudeness can look like stupidity.

 So ... does the internet make you dumber or smarter?